 "It’s a very dynamic place and anything that can get the cycle off can cause hair loss,” Roberts says.
-Although hair loss may seem like a more prominent problem in men, women are nearly as likely to lose, or have thinning, hair.
+Although hair loss may seem like a more prominent problem in men, women are nearly as likely to lose or have thinning hair.
 Most women notice it in their 50s or 60s, but it can happen at any age and for a variety of reasons.

 Thinning Hair Causes and Solutions

 Typically, each time a normal hair follicle is shed, it is replaced by hair that is equal in size.
 But in women with female-pattern hair loss, the new hair is finer and thinner - a more miniaturised version of itself, Rogers says.
-The hair follicles are shrinking and there are a wide range of conditions that can bring on hair loss, with some of the most common being pregnancy, thyroid disorders, and anemia.
+The hair follicles are shrinking and there is a wide range of conditions that can bring on hair loss, with some of the most common being pregnancy, thyroid disorders, and anaemia.
 Others include autoimmune diseases, polycystic ovary syndrome (PCOS), and skin conditions such as psoriasis and seborrheic dermatitis.

 One other way to thin hair is self-inflicted - hairstyles like cornrows or too-tight braids can cause hair loss called traction alopecia.
 All of the things women do to manipulate their hair dyes, chemical treatments, bad brushes, blow dryers, and flat irons -- can result in damage and breakage, Roberts says.
 This includes brushing too much and towel drying aggressively when the hair is wet.

 Luckily, for most of these issues, the hair grows back or the loss can be reversed with medical treatments.
 But it is important to see a dermatologist if there seems to be something wrong, because the sooner treatment is started, the better the chances are for improving your growing season.
-Treatments such as as micro needling has been shown to reactivate the growing stage of the hair follicles and significantly improve hair thickness and growth.
+Treatments such as micro-needling has been shown to reactivate the growing stage of the hair follicles and significantly improve hair thickness and growth.

 So what do I do about it?

-Also consider more lasting solutions like micro needling, minoxidil serums, hair transplants, and laser therapy which are good long-term options.
+Also consider more lasting solutions like micro-needling, minoxidil serums, hair transplants, and laser therapy which are good long-term options.

 It’s only on your scalp for a few minutes, but the shampoo you use can really make a difference.
 Choose a volumising shampoo without sulfates and detergents that are harsh on hair.
 They are also not necessary for a cleansed scalp.
 This type of formula strikes the perfect balance: It removes excess oils that make hair look limp, but is gentle enough to support a healthy shine.

-Likewise, those precious minutes before your hair dries post-shower are the prime time to add volume.
+Likewise, those precious minutes before your hair dries post-shower is the prime time to add volume.
 Lift roots by working a volumizing mousse or spray into hair near the root.
 We recommend Kerastase densifique range which creates lasting volume that never feels stiff or sticky whilst stimulating the scalp and nourishing the hair follicles.

 No matter which you prefer, make sure it’s the only product you’re putting on your hair post-shower—too many products, even volumising ones, will weigh down your hair.